Call: 913-440-4703 (MO or KS)

 Ground bees nest in dry soil, and avoid damp areas when choosing nest sites.
 The easiest and least toxic method of controlling ground bees is simply to water the area.
 As soon as you see ground bee activity, start soaking the area with a full inch of water per week.
 This is usually enough to discourage the burrowing females, and to make them relocate to drier ground.
 A thick layer of mulch on bare garden beds will also make ground bees think twice about nesting there.

-We do not exterminate them.
+We do not exterminate them under any circumstances

 KANSAS CITY, MO (KCTV) --